Notification of transactions by persons discharging managerial responsibilities and persons closely associated with them.

 RTX A/S has received the enclosed notification pursuant to Article 19 of EU Regulation no. 596/2014 of transactions related to shares in RTX A/S made by persons discharging managerial responsibilities in RTXA/S and/or persons closely associated with them.

-See the transactions of Chair of the Board Peter Thostrup in the attached PDF document.
+See the transactions of Deputy Chair of the Board Henrik Schimmell in the attached PDF document.

 RTX A/S